Jeanie with the Light Brown Hair (TV series): International broadcast

-Arabic Title: ابنتي العزيزة... راوية ("My Dear Daughter")

-The series was broadcast in the Arab World on several Middle Eastern networks.
+The series was broadcast in the Arab World on several Middle Eastern networks, titled ابنتي العزيزة... راوية ("My Dear Daughter").

-French Title: Le Rêve de Jeanie ("The Dream of Jeanie")

-The series aired starting December 23, 1996, on French TV channel TF1, during the children's program Club Dorothée.
+In France, the series aired starting on December 23, 1996, on French TV channel TF1, during the children's program Club Dorothée.
+It aired as Le Rêve de Jeanie ("The Dream of Jeanie").
 Only 38 episodes out of the total 52 were aired on French television, leaving episodes 39–52 unreleased on television on France.
 The anime was never released on DVD in France, and only received a TV airing.

-Italian Title: Fiocchi di Cotone per Jeanie ("Cotton Balls for Jeanie")

-The series was broadcast in Italy on the private television channel Italia 1 in June 1994, where it was well received.
+In Italy, it aired on the private television channel Italia 1 in June 1994, titled Fiocchi di Cotone per Jeanie ("Cotton Balls for Jeanie").
 It has since been released on DVD by Yamato Video with both the original Japanese audio and the Italian dub.
-The Italian version also had its own theme song, "Flakes of Cotton for Jeanie," performed by Cristina D'Avena.
+The Italian version also had its own theme song, "Flakes of Cotton for Jeanie", performed by Cristina D'Avena.
 It has also been published on a streaming channel on YouTube under "Yamato Animation" by Italian anime distributor Yamato Video.